 Choosing a car accident attorney that charges a contingency percentage effectively puts the risk on the attorney.
 Car accident attorneys that charge a contingency fee do not get paid until the end of a successful case.
 The attorney then has to evaluate your case and determine if they want to risk working hours on a case to possibly not be paid in the end.

-Choosing an Attorney for Your PA Accident Case
+How to Choose an Attorney for Your PA Accident Case

 Choosing an attorney can be an overwhelming process.
 There are so many attorneys practicing in a given city that sifting through the masses to find the right one can be daunting, to say the least.
 So, to help you select a dependable lawyer who will offer you, good legal counsel, we have put together a list of warning signs which will help you to rule out the attorneys who may not have your best interests in mind.